Matrix7689/Halma-AI/README.md

 ## Miscellaneous Notes
 - In order to avoid deadlock in a game, "playdata.txt" stores the previous move's starting and ending X Y co-ordinates.
 - The agent could take anywhere from 0.002s to 30s, it highly depends on the gameboard and the CPU.
+- The visualization GIF displayed above is a fast forwarded game of our AI agent VS our AI agent, the actual duration was total 6 minutes (3 minutes per side). - hence the initial moves are symmetric
 - My observations on runtime (On an Intel i7 9th Gen CPU):
 	* Initial Game: All pieces are in their respective camps, these moves take 0.002s to 5s.
 	* Mid Game: All pieces are out of their respective camps, these moves take 5s to 30s.